jaety/scala-viz-repl/readme.md

 Milestone 1:
 Ability to define a layout, kick off the server process that watches it, send widgets to it.

+## Ideas

+* Partial updates, so only the widgets that have actually changed swap themselves out Rather than deep-equals, I could implement a last-updated timestamp

 ## Milestone 1: Notes

 * Scala to write out a configuration
 * Example to load it from file
 * components that understand those configs
 * Probably re-add header with some of my own controls

+## Milestone 2: Notes

+* Websockets in scala spray?
+Have we solved that one?
+Check out how